kiran-sumant/ObsidianKM/Academic/Academic notes/Thesis Submission.md

 ## Conclusion

 - take home messages.
-- **dont overstate your conclusions**, don't make claims on any sug
+- **don't overstate your conclusions**, don't make claims on things suggested by data that aren't statistically significant.
+- suggestions to make on future directions to develop what still isn't known from your data. ==Try that EGFL7-MFAP2 interaction for size?==

+# references

+**use primary resources**